coderdoze/Mobile-Price-Classfier/README.md

 The training set contains 2000 data points.
 Each data point has 20 features and one target variable.
 The test set contains 1000 data points.
 Each data point has 20 features.
+This problem statement was published in Avishkar(annual technical festival of MNNIT Allahabad) 2017.
+It was published in the event Logical Rhythm.